deepstne/website/pages/creative.md

 ---
 layout: feature
 title: There's so much more to see.
-excerpt: The Darkstone Minecraft Network for Java and Bedrock edition.
-It's the network made for you.
+excerpt: Plan, create and inspire.
+Planning is optional.
 permalink: /servers/creative
 mode: immersive
 article_header: